flightaware/kafkatcl/README.md

   * key  - the partitioner key that was specified, if one was specified.

+  * timestamp - the timestamp (ms granularity) it was written to the log

  If an error is encountered the message will contain:

   * error - the kafka error string returned by *rd_kafka_err2str*